BenSpace48/Hologram-Test/README.md

 There is hardly any configuration required, the directories are specified in hologram_config.yml and the css links are added in _header.html, that's it.

-## Notes

-I'm happy to keep the styleguides up to date.